We need a UK media industry thriving with QueerAF talent

 - Get regular monthly briefings during our first six months to find out about how you've kickstarted our mission.

+And there are even more already on board.
 Will you join our movement to change the media with a new generation of queer creatives?

 I started QueerAF as a response to an editor who told me to stop pitching 'gay stories' because there was no 'money' or 'audience' for them.